AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 Use at least `60GB` of disk space and click create.

 **Note:** This space is Dynamically allocated, meanings it won't take up the full 60GB at the start.
-Your virtual hard disk will grow on your pyhiscial harddisk when start using the space inside on your VM.
+Your virtual hard disk will grow on your physical harddisk when start using the space inside on your VM.

 ![](new_vm_07.png)

-Click on your new `WIndows 10 Template` VM and then on `Settings`.
+Click on your new `Windows 10 Template` VM and then on `Settings`.

 ![](new_vm_08.png)